What is the Summer Sophomore Research Apprenticeship Grant?

 - Attend an Informational Workshop to learn more about this opportunity.
 While attendance at the workshop is NOT required in order to be eligible for the award, it will give you a chance to ask questions and find out more about the program.

 - 2022-23 Informational Workshops will be announced soon!

 - Seek out faculty members who you might like to research with.

 - Once you have found a mentor, match to the scholarship at wisc.academicworks.com (the Wisconsin Scholarship Hub).
 Both you and your faculty mentor must fill out portions of the application and discuss what role you will play in his or her research.
-The application will be live in December 2020 for the 2021 summer apprenticeships.

 - Submit your application through wisc.academicworks.com

 Applications are due in early March of each academic year.
 The Washburn Observer, our e-newsletter, will remind you of the deadline in February.
 Award notifications will take place by e-mail within 3-4 weeks of the application deadline.

 If you have additional questions about the grant, please contact the Honors Program at firstname.lastname@example.org.